What is Resilience?

 Resilience at Work: Stressing the Positive

-This course is aimed at anyone working within a stressful environment who would like to increase their resilience and adapt to a changing workplace.
-It is suitable for organisations that are facing major challenges.
-The course explores a range of evidence-based strategies which develop greater resilience, well-being and help you to feel good and function well so that you can flourish in challenging conditions.
-It has a focus on developing practical knowhow and skills, making it particularly suitable for those facing redundancy, to gain confidence and self-esteem, identify future work paths and create motivation and positive energy for the future.
-This is a flexible course where you can choose the elements with greatest relevance.
-It runs as a 1- or 2-day workshop and is tailored to meet organisational needs.
+This workshop is aimed at anyone working within a stressful environment who would like to increase their resilience.
+It is suitable for organisations that are facing major challenges and explores a range of evidence-based tools which help you to function well in challenging conditions.
+This is a flexible half-day or 1-day course where you can choose the elements with greatest relevance for your needs and is tailored to the organisation.

 - Learn the ABCDE of resilience, which is at the core of many positive psychology programmes.

 - Develop optimistic explanatory style – the form of optimism you can learn.

 - Emotional well-being.
 Understand emotions, manage negative emotions and grow positive emotions.

 - Build psychological capital – Hope, Efficacy, Resilience & Optimism (HERO).

 - Discover your strengths, the inner resources, that you can draw on to keep going.

 - Apply your strengths for a new sense of direction.